 The FMSP can help your school/college teach Further Mathematics.
 Your FMSP Area Coordinator can discuss different strategies and suggest support to help develop provision for Further Mathematics at your school.

-Teach a Further Pure unit over the year and the applied units in alternating 2-week blocks, e.g. teach S2 for a fortnight, and set some homework on it, then teach D1 for a fortnight.
+Teach Further Pure over the year and the applied options in alternating 2-week blocks, e.g. teach Decision for a fortnight, and set some homework on it, then teach Mechanics for a fortnight.
 Students will always be studying one unit in class whilst studying a different one in their homework.

-Teach just Further Pure for the first part of the course, then teach the applied units whilst consolidating the FP work.
+Teach just Further Pure for the first part of the course, then teach the applied options whilst consolidating the FP work.

-For example: teach FP1 for the first term then teach S2 and D1 after Christmas, building in regular opportunities to consolidate and revise FP1.
+For example: teach Further Pure for the first term then focus on Statistics and Mechanics after Christmas, building in regular opportunities to consolidate and revise the Further Pure.

-Offer AS Further Mathematics over 2 years starting January year 12 taking 1 unit in year 12 and 2 in year 13.
+Offer AS Further Mathematics over 2 years starting January year 12.

 If you have any questions about these models, or would like to discuss your individual circumstances in more detail please contact your Area Coordinator through the Regions section of the website.